Islam. Religion of peace? Or religion of war?

 So.
 Islam – a religion that promotes peace and love?
 Or one that fosters fear, hostility, hatred and war?
 It all depends who you ask.
-But the truth is, it also depends on which page you open the Koran.
+But the truth is, it also depends on which page you open the Quran.

-What is in the Koran?
+What is in the Quran?

-As people who live in the heart of the Middle East there seems to be a certain opinion or concept about Islam – maybe we understand the foundational concepts, or know the history, but how many of us have really taken the Koran in our hands opened and read it?
+As people who live in the heart of the Middle East there seems to be a certain opinion or concept about Islam – maybe we understand the foundational concepts, or know the history, but how many of us have really taken the Quran in our hands opened and read it?

-Whoever does this will be surprised to discover (or maybe not) that in the Koran there are more than 100 verses that call Muslims to wage war against non-Muslims and to bring judgement to the world.
+Whoever does this will be surprised to discover (or maybe not) that in the Quran there are more than 100 verses that call Muslims to wage war against non-Muslims and to bring judgement to the world.
 Some of the descriptions are extremely graphic and command beheadings, burning people, and taking out organs.

 And what about moderate Muslims?
 Those who choose not to participate in the active jihad against infidels who reject Islam?
-The Koran calls them sanctimonious and hypocritical, and warns them of their bitter end – in the lowest place in hell.
+The Quran calls them sanctimonious and hypocritical, and warns them of their bitter end – in the lowest place in hell.